gabrielqfernandes/typegraphql-prisma-demo/README.md

 This is a simple `To-do` backend _**graphql**_ application.
 If you're used to building queries with `Prisma` you'll feel right at home.
 You can manage your `To-do` database with Pg-admin on a port of your choice.
 ## Running

 First you must create a `.env` file following the project's example.
+Then all you have to do is to run the following command:

 ```sh
 npm start